Grand United Order of Oddfellows: History

 During the early part of the 19th century there were further disagreements regarding the undemocratic way Rules were made and revised without the approval of Branches, which restricted growth in membership.

 Eventually, the differences were resolved and overall government became the prerogative of the biennial delegate General Meeting vested with powers to make or amend rules, and appoint a central committee (Board of Directors) with authority to administer between meetings.
 The General Meeting is now held annually and is known as the Annual Moveable Conference.

 The importance of membership in the early days was to safeguard family interests in times of sickness and adversity, as such protection was not provided by the State at the time.
 However, between 1912 and 1948 the Order administered State Benefits.

 Branch meetings provided the opportunity to practice debating skills and they became a training ground for members with political ambitions.
 They also offered the security of belonging to a fraternal organisation with Branches throughout England, enabling members to meet other members on their travels.

-It has and remains the proud boast of the Grand United Order of Oddfellows that there are no artificial barriers to membership, and any member may attain the office of Grand Master or other principal position in the hierarchy of the Order.
+The Grand United Order of Oddfellows have no restrictions on joining, and any member may attain the office of Grand Master or other principal position in the hierarchy of the Order.

 The motto or watch words "Friendship, Love and Truth" spread abroad with travelling members and Branches were established overseas leading to the formation of Sub-Committees of Management in America, by Peter Ogden in 1843 which currently has 50 main lodges and 56 Household of Ruth lodges with nearly 1,000 members in total, and also in Africa and Australia.